L1 – “Kogatende Pamoja” – migration safari July-October

 Limited accommodation means low numbers of visitors, northern Serengeti remains relatively light on traffic.

-Departure from Arusha in the morning for Lake Manyara National Park.
-Game drives.
+Departure from Arusha in the morning for the Tarangire National Park, game drives.

 Late afternoon, proceed to Karatu, on the Ngorongoro Highlands.